-Join CT Coalition Co-Captains David Davison, trustee and former president of American Savings Foundation, and CCP President Maggie Osborn, along with CCP members Jim Williamson, president of the Community Foundation of New Britain and Juanita James, president & CEO of Fairfield County's Community Foundation.
+David Davison, trustee of the American Savings Foundation and former president, is the co-captain for the 2016 Foundations on the Hill (FOTH) Connecticut Coalition with CCP President Maggie Osborn.
+Joining the coalition are Jim Williamson, president of the Community Foundation of New Britain and Juanita James, president & CEO of Fairfield County's Community Foundation.

-Are you interested in participating?
-Find details and registration information at https://www.givingforum.org/foundations-hill.
+Are you iterested in participating?
+You can find details and registration information at https://www.givingforum.org/foundations-hill.

 STATE POLICY UPDATE

 The Governor's State Budget revisions include major policy changes to State agency budgets.
 The Governor proposes to move from a list of individual line items toward a “single block grant account,” now called “Agency Operations” or “Agency Operating Fund” Account.
 This proposed change would give each state agency the authority to move money which was previously appropriated by the legislature line-by-line and/or to reduce spending at will across agency programs.
 Read CT Community Nonprofit Alliance's summary on the Governor's State Budget Revisions >>

 Governor Dannel P. Malloy, White House National Drug Control Policy Director Michael Botticelli, Commissioner on Children, Youth and Families Rafael López, Connecticut Department of Children and Families (DCF) Commissioner Joette Katz, and other federal and local officials announced an innovative new strategy, Pay for Success (Social Impact Bonds) to be launched in Connecticut to better serve hundreds of families struggling with the effects of substance use.